naveenreddyaleti/Docker-Container-for-Web-Application/README.md

 # project1_docker
-Hosting website on docker container, automates the deployment of Linux applications inside software containers.
+Hosting website (HW 1,2,3) on docker container, automates the deployment of Linux applications inside software containers.

 # Dynamic-web-page
 This web service provides the user with   1.Lucas series,   2.Fibonacci series,   3.Factorial of a number after user gives the input integer.

 you can get compressed Docker image from google drive using below link